 Based on a three-year audit plan, high monitoring coverage of the entire supply chain has been achieved.
 During the three-year period 2017-2019, 356 ethical-social audits were carried out (both on suppliers and sub-contractors), equal to approximately 100% of the volumes assigned to outerwear sub-contractors, 90% of the volumes assigned to façon knitwear manufacturers and suppliers of footwear and bags, 81% of the number of down suppliers and tanneries, 44% of the volumes assigned to suppliers of soft accessories.
 Furthermore, in 2019, ethical and social audits were carried out also on service providers in relation to logistics platforms and external quality control platforms as well as security suppliers at Moncler offices and stores.
+The Company aims at maintaining 100% coverage of the façon manufacturers over three years and gradually extending it to other types of supplier.

-In relation to environmental audits, during the three-year period 2017-2019, 17 were also carried out on a sample of raw material suppliers (in particular on fabric, down suppliers, suppliers with in-house galvanic processing and tanneries).
+In relation to environmental audits, during the threeyear period 2017-2019, 17 were also carried out on a sample of raw material suppliers (in particular on fabric, down suppliers, suppliers with in-house galvanic processing and tanneries).
 Moncler aims to continue strengthening its monitoring activities in this area.

 Additional audits on animal welfare and on down traceability as per the DIST Protocol (Down Integrity System & Traceability) were conducted across the entire down supply chain.
-See also page 85-86.
+See also pages 118-119.